ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ## Known Issues

 its not accurate at times and reads the names of the map too when you check on it

+## ToDo

+make a whitelist so it ignores everything else that isnt the string of text i want it to read, and that would permit the tesseract to be used in full screen instead of 2 boxes though might be a bit cpu intensive, will need to see